 Parties, holidays, birthdays, bad days—sometimes a binge happens.
-Even to people who know the dangers so well, like LeeAnn Kindness, Jeff Chiarelli and Deanna Otranto from Nutrisystem’s team of nutritionists and weight loss pros.
-We asked them to tell us about their smartest strategies for getting back on track after a bout of unhealthy eating.
+Even to people who know the dangers so well, like LeeAnn Kindness, Jeff Chiarelli and Deanna Otranto from the Nutrisystem team of nutritionists and weight loss pros.
+We asked them to tell us about their smartest strategies for getting back on track after a bout of unhealthy binge eating.

 Here’s what nutrition experts do after they give in to a binge… and why:

 “Know that you’re not perfect.
 Striving for perfection can sabotage your goals,” LeeAnn says.
 “One meal or one day won’t ruin your chances of achieving your healthy lifestyle.
 Get right back on track with your next meal and be proud of yourself for that!”

 Binge eating may be triggered by special occasions, stress or other reasons, but your daily choices can help reduce the chances they will occur.
 “Did you skip any meals?,” Jeff asks.
 “Did you drink enough water?
 Did you eat enough veggies?”
 When you’re following your Nutrisystem weight loss plan, eating good food frequently, and staying well-hydrated, you feel satisfied, so you’re less likely to overdo it even when the temptation is hard to resist.

 3. Get moving.